The SafetyPro Podcast

 • Prevention

-Investigating workplace incidents is essential for preventing future incidents from occurring.
-By using cognitive interviews to gather information about an incident, you can identify the underlying causes of the incident and take corrective action to prevent similar incidents from happening in the future.
+Investigating workplace incidents is essential for preventing future incidents.
+By using cognitive interviews to gather information about an incident, you can identify its underlying causes and take corrective action to prevent similar incidents from happening in the future.

 • Continuous improvement